fivejjs/langchain-document-QA-rag/README.md

 - [Become a Scrimba Pro member](https://scrimba.com/pricing)

 ## Modification to be applied on supabase
 Insert the following SQL code on your supabase database.
-This will create a table to store your documents and a function to search for documents.
+This will create a table to store your documents and a function to search for documents([LangChain Supabase SQL](https://supabase.com/docs/guides/ai/langchain?queryGroups=database-method&database-method=sql)).
 ```sql
 -- Enable the pgvector extension to work with embedding vectors
 create extension vector;